pshrmn/understanding-rollup/nodes.md

 #### Behaviors

 * initialiseChildren - Initialize init, test, and update nodes.
 If body is a block statement, initialize its scope and children.
 For other node types, just initialize.
+* initializeCScope - create a new scope that is a block scope

 ### FunctionDeclaration